Everything You Need to Know Before Sending Your Child to Preschool!

-Why should you enrol your child at a preschool?
+Why should you enroll your child in a preschool?

-While there seems to be growing trend of parents opting to home school their toddlers, one can’t deny the benefits that preschool offers.
+While there seems to be a growing trend of parents opting to home-school their toddlers, one can’t deny the benefits that preschool offers.
 And once you think about it, a preschool is so much more than a learning platform.
-It provides a wholesome experience that nourishes a child’s emotional, social, physical and mental development.
+It provides a wholesome experience that nourishes a child’s emotional, social, physical, and mental development.

 At the age of 3-6 years, children are innately curious and love exploring everything around them.
 Their minds are eagerly soaking up and storing information just like little sponges.
 At this crucial age, children can learn new concepts which will set a strong foundation for them in their next formative years.

-A good preschool nourishes their young minds, enriching them with the necessary information and tools that will shape their future.
-Furthermore, it instils in them a positive outlook towards learning and prepares them for the academic journey ahead.
+A good preschool nourishes young minds, enriching them with the necessary information and tools that will shape their future.
+Furthermore, it instills in them a positive outlook toward learning and prepares them for the academic journey ahead.

 Getting them ready for Kindergarten

-Preschools are in fact a stepping stone that perfectly balance play-time with learning, almost like a training wheel on a cycle.
+Preschools are in fact a stepping stone that perfectly balances play-time with learning, almost like a training wheel on a cycle.
 Starting an early education ensures better performance not only for their present but for their future as well.
-Apart from academics, it also contributes to boosting their self-esteem and moulding their personality.
+Apart from academics, it also contributes to boosting their self-esteem and molding their personality.

 Extra-curricular activities that develop their motor skills

 But it’s much more than just fun and games!
-Activities such as art, crafts, running and climbing improves their hand-eye coordination which help develop their motor skills.
+Activities such as art, crafts, running, and climbing improve their hand-eye coordination which help develop their motor skills.